artas100/hangman/README.md

-This is a console program.
+This is a console python program.

 # Here you can:
 <!-- UL -->